rixrix/flat1-network-node/README.md

-# Substrate Node Template
+# Flat1 Network Node

-A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket:
+This forked repository is based on [substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template)

 A standalone version of this template is available for each release of Polkadot in the [Substrate Developer Hub Parachain